craigtrupp/starting_java/OOP_Specialization/Wk2_FindGene/StringsFirstAssignments/README.md

 all they need to know.
 The comments should usually include at least:
 ------------------------------------------------------------------------

-PROJECT TITLE:
+PROJECT TITLE: StringsAssignment
-PURPOSE OF PROJECT:
-VERSION or DATE:
+PURPOSE OF PROJECT: Get Accustomed to Java String methods and practical use cases/testing VERSION or DATE: 10/13/23
-HOW TO START THIS PROJECT:
+HOW TO START THIS PROJECT: Have BlueJ (you need Duke's libraries)
-AUTHORS:
-USER INSTRUCTIONS: -->
+AUTHORS: I wrote the code ...
+Duke wrote the assignment USER INSTRUCTIONS: Take Java OOP Principles on Coursera for Resource availability -->